EmanuelLM/MVCP-ShortestHamiltonianPath/README.md

 2. **Running the Simulation:** Load the provided Jupyter notebook and run the cells sequentially.
 The notebook contains all the necessary code to initialize the simulation, execute the algorithms, and display the results.
 3. **Analyzing Results:** After running the simulation, the results will be printed directly in the notebook, showing the optimized paths for each elevator, along with a summary of total and average waiting times.

-This commit finalizes the "Ascenseurs" project with implemented optimizations and detailed documentation for running the simulation effectively.